Yuthisme/WRO-FE-Snoopy-2025/README.md

 <p><b> Servo Motor </b></p><br>
 <p>A servo motor is a rotary actuator with a built-in position sensor.
 It allows precise control of the angle of rotation, making it ideal for steering mechanisms in self-driving robots.
 Key features of a servo motor include precision and holding torque.</p><br>

-<p><b>Raspberry Pi Camera Module v2</b></p>
+<p><b>Raspberry Pi Camera Module 3</b></p>
-<p>The Raspberry Pi Camera Module v2 is an 8MP camera with a fixed-focus lens.
-It captures still images up to 3280×2464 and records video at 1080p 30fps, 720p 60fps, or 480p 90fps.
-It connects to the Pi with a CSI ribbon cable and is commonly used in robotics, vision projects, and security cameras.</p><br>
+<p>The Raspberry Pi Camera Module 3 is a 12MP camera powered by the Sony IMX708 sensor with an autofocus lens.
+It captures still images up to 4608×2592 and records video at 1080p 60fps.
+The module offers improved low-light performance, HDR support, and a wider field of view compared to earlier models.
+It connects to the Raspberry Pi using a CSI ribbon cable and integrates seamlessly with libraries like Picamera2 and OpenCV.</p><br>

 <p><b>ESP32</b></p><br>
 <p>The ESP32 is a powerful microcontroller with built-in Wi-Fi and Bluetooth.
 It has many pins for sensors and devices, making it popular for IoT, robotics, and smart gadgets.
 It’s low-cost, fast, and easy to program with Arduino or MicroPython.
 We use this to receive data from the Lidar and send the data to the Raspberry Pi</p><br>